Connect

 Nearby Attractions

 Home to the Calgary International Airport, Northeast Calgary has become Alberta's unofficial aviation capital.
-It also happens to be the home of the Hangar Aviation Museum, home to some of western Canada's most comprehensive aviation exhibits.
-Yet, their aviation sites are not the only source of entertainment in this community.
-In fact, Northeast Calgary is home to some of the area's greatest thrills.
-Guests often frequent BATL: Axe Throwing, where visitors try to throw axes at targets, and Big Fun Play Centre, the biggest inflatable park in North America, with mazes, castles, and more.
+It also happens to be the home of The Hangar Flight Museum, home to some of Western Canada's most comprehensive aviation exhibits.
+The museum is located at the southern edge of the airport.
+However, aviation attractions are not this community's only entertainment source.

 Northeast Calgary Schools